BadChoice/handesk/readme.md

 127.0.0.1   localhost YourMac.local
 ```

-Open your `app/Console/Kernel.php` to update the schedulers as you want (event comment them if not needed)
+Open your `app/Console/Kernel.php` to update the schedulers as you want (comment them if not needed)
 Add the cron job `* * * * * php /path-to-your-project/artisan schedule:run >> /dev/null 2>&1`